tascott/bookings-and-backend/appsGuide.md

     *   Fetches associated pets from the `pets` table.
     *   Displays full client contact information and a list of their pets with details (name, breed, age, notes).
 8.  **Type Update (`Pet`):** Added optional `age` (number) and `notes` (string) fields to the `Pet` type definition in `packages/shared-types/types.ts` to support displaying more pet information.

+### Navigation Enhancements (`StaffTabNavigator.tsx`)

+1.  **Header Display Fix for Nested Stacks:**
+    *   Resolved an issue where screens within tabs that used nested StackNavigators (i.e., "MySchedule" and "BookingManagement" tabs) displayed duplicate header titles.
+    *   The fix involved setting `headerShown: false` in the `options` for the respective `Tab.Screen` components in `StaffTabNavigator.tsx`.
+This allows the header of the nested StackNavigator to be the single source of truth for the screen's title, while the `title` option in the `Tab.Screen` continues to provide the label for the bottom tab bar.